wezm/wezm.net/v2/content/posts/2024/linux-on-yoga-7x-snapdragon/index.md

 #### Wi-Fi

-I was about to connect to my 5Ghz AP without issue.
+I was able to connect to my 5Ghz AP without issue.
 A [speed test] showed very similar results between Windows and Linux (although Linux was a bit faster):

 - Linux: 137 Mbps down, 47 Mbps up